idyakov/bastion_host_asg/README.md

-# This is IaC Terrafrom for the Bastion AWS with configuration of ASG
+# This is IaC Terrafrom for the Bastion AWS and configuration of ASG with EIP assigning
 ![](Basion_host_ASG.JPG)

 The system has set up an auto-scaling group.
 If the Bastion host will be terminated or stopped, after 1 min ASG starts the Bastion again with the same elastic IP automatically.<br />